dasrecord-zz/SMS-Blast-Repo/README.md

 Step 3.
 Choose a single string "event_name" and enter it here.
-This will be used to correctly aim the web request from vip_blast.py
+This will be used to correctly aim the web request from vip_blast.py Do not use spaces and try not to use special characters.

 Step 4.
 Select Android SMS as the THAT action and press connect"